80-20-Human-In-The-Loop/Django-Mercury-Performance-Testing/README.md

 ## 🤝 Contributing

-Mercury is part of both [EduLite](https://github.com/ibrahim-sisar/EduLite) and the [80-20 Human in the Loop](https://github.com/80-20-Human-In-The-Loop) ecosystem.
+Mercury is part of both [EduLite](https://github.com/ibrahim-sisar/EduLite) and the [Human in the Loop](https://github.com/80-20-Human-In-The-Loop) ecosystem.
 We believe in:

 - **Education First**: Tools should teach, not just detect
 - **Human Understanding**: Keep humans in control of their code